Blog Archive

 The kiddos will answer the problems on each card, using the brown glass beads as markers, and the helmets as counters.

 Source: Jason and I created the printable for this activity.
-The American Football Unit Math Printable Pack is fee.
-For your copy, click on the link at the bottom of this post.
+The American Football Unit Math Printable Pack is is a subscriber's only freebie.
+For your free copy, follow the directions at the bottom of this post.

 Greater Than/Less Than Football Cards